Cross-media guide

 2. Move to a useful timestamp and capture the frame locally as PNG or JPG.

-3. Continue into image routes when the still needs resizing, compression, cleanup, or print preparation.
+3. Continue into image pages when the still needs resizing, compression, cleanup, or print preparation.

 Benefits